-Allowance fordoubtful accounts receivable atbegi lance nning of riod .0 ed to cost spenses -offs and overies at end of riod Year ended January 31, 2022 \$ 51 \$ 40 \$ (23) \$ 68 Year ended January 31, 2021 60 (9) 51
+Allowance fordoubtful accounts receivable Balance atbeginning of period atbeginning of Charged to cost Write-offs and recoveries Balance at end of period Year ended January 31, 2022 \$ 51 \$ 40 \$ (23) \$ 68 Year ended January 31, 2021 60 (9) 51

 Deferred Contract Acquisition Costs - Contract acquisition costs are primarily related to sales commissions and related payroll taxes earned by our sales force and such costs are considered incremental costs to obtain a contract.
 Sales commissions for initial contracts are deferred and then amortized taking into consideration the pattern of transfer to which the asset relates and may include expected renewal periods where renewal commissions are not commensurate with the initial commissions period.
 The Company typically recognizes the initial commissions over the longer of the customer relationship (generally estimated to be four to six years) or over the same period as the initial revenue arrangement to which these costs relate.
 Renewal commissions not commensurate with the initial commissions paid are generally amortized over the renewal period.
 Commissions earned for professional services arrangements are expensed as incurred in accordance with the practical expedient as the contractual period of the Company's professional services arrangements are one year or less.